- Our Story

 The Historic Walter Schmidt Tavern Development is a historic property located at 1848 W. Fond du Lac Ave. in Milwaukee’s Lindsay Heights neighborhood.
-It is being renovated and retrofitted by developer Eye Ntoboase, LLC for a new sit-down restaurant on the first floor and office space on the second floor.
+It was renovated and retrofitted by developer Eye Ntoboase, LLC for a new sit-down restaurant on the first floor and office space on the second floor.
 The development also includes an adjacent 3,600 square foot vacant lot.
-Design development will begin in December 2015, with construction complete in mid-2016.
+Design development began in December 2015, with construction complete in Fall, 2016.

 The 3,432 square foot building was built in 1893.
 From 1935 to 2010, the building operated as a tavern and community gathering space for various social organizations, including the local American Legion Chapter.
 The first tavern owners were Wally and Belle Schmidt, who ran the Wally Schmidt Tavern from 1935 to 1968.
 The tavern was famous for its steak sandwiches and fish fries.
 In 1968, Mr. and Mrs. F. L. McCarthy leased the tavern and renamed it Max & Mildred’s (M & M Lounge).
 The lounge closed in 2010 and has been vacant ever since.

 Much of the tavern’s original historic features are still in place, including a patterned hex-tile floor, finished wood molding and millwork, wrought ironwork, and embossed glass in the tavern’s entry door.
 Exterior features include a front terra cotta roof, leaded glass windows, and decorative piers in the Mission Revival style.
 The renovation will try to preserve and incorporate as many of these historic features as possible.